I don’t think that my generation ever had much of a clue what ‘mental health’ even is…

 When I was growing up in the 1960s, at least where I lived, no one talked to children about mental health.
 I’m not sure if anyone talked to adults about it either.

 We got plenty of instructions about washing our hands and not spitting.
 In fact we spent a great deal of the infant school day doing things like making posters for display boards with bossy instructions for our fellow schoolmates to digest whilst queuing up for assembly or dinner or for a whack on the hand with a ruler: “Always Wash Your Hands With Soap!!!” and “No Running In School!!!”
 To think of it, no one even talked about ‘special needs’ as far as I can remember.
 If someone in our community was a bit odd then they were just a bit odd.
 It wasn’t a subject for discussion.
 Dirty hands and tripping up were much more of a concern.
 Nowadays most of us have read or heard the stats: 1 in 4 of us will suffer with some form of mental health issues each year.
-(Mind ) And a statement of special needs should mean access to support and the much needed provision of necessary access to learning.
+(Mind ) And for children in school an EHC plan (education, health and care plan) should mean access to support and the much needed provision of necessary access to learning.

 I’m now in my fifties and it’s taken me a long time to engage with the idea that I and other members of my family certainly do have some special needs and mental health ‘issues‘.
 I’ve italicised the word ‘issues’ for a reason: it still seems like a word that has stuff to do with other people.
 Odd people.
 Not me.
 Not my family.
 I realise that this is starting to sound like denial.
 Fair enough, I may have had several sessions of talking therapy but, blimey, I need time to process this!
 And if it were even vaguely true that a month of depression means a year of recovery then, let’s face it, I can’t be sure that I’ll have the time to process it let alone recovery!